bnkbandara/Community-App/community_app/README.md

 My new Flutter project.

-## Getting Started
+## Frontend – Community App

-This project is a starting point for a Flutter application.
+This is the Flutter-based mobile frontend for the Community App, designed to allow users to buy, sell, or donate used goods such as books, clothes, electronics, medicine, and food within their local community.

 A few resources to get you started if this is your first Flutter project: